-Visa Waiver Program/ESTA Travel: As before the Executive Order, dual nationals of Iraq, Iran, Syria, and Sudan are not eligible for the Visa Waiver Program and must have a visa for travel.
+Visa Waiver Program/ESTA Travel: Dual nationals of Cuba, Iraq, Iran, Syria, and Sudan are not eligible for the Visa Waiver Program and must have a visa for travel.
 Such individuals may apply for a visa as needed at a U.S. Embassy or Consulate.
-Dual nationals of Yemen, Libya, and Somalia and a Visa Waiver Program country may continue to travel under the VWP unless they have travelled to any of the seven countries on or after March 2011, in which case they must first apply for a U.S. visa.
+Dual nationals of Yemen, Libya, and Somalia and a Visa Waiver Program country may continue to travel under the VWP unless they have travelled to any of the seven countries on or after March 2011 or Cuba after January 12, 2021, in which case they must first apply for a U.S. visa.

 Please continue to monitor this website for further updates.

 Visa Waiver Program travelers should be aware that unauthorized third-parties have established web sites which charge visitors for information about ESTA and for submitting ESTA applications on behalf of the traveler.
 Some of these business charge $75 or more to process an ESTA.
 The cost of an ESTA through the official website is $21.
 We urge you to only use the official website to apply for your ESTA.
 The Electronic System for Travel Authorization (ESTA) site is easy to use and available in 16 languages, including Icelandic.

 YOU SHOULD NOT BUY NON-REFUNDABLE PLANE TICKETS UNTIL YOU HAVE A VALID ESTA!

 Important Reminder on the Visa Waiver Program/ESTA and Travel to the United States: